jundalisay/pantryhub/content/en/news/aws-hackday-2019.md

 linkbtext: "Dish-hackathon/"
 linkf: "news/uli-urban-innovation-challenge-2019"
 linkftext: "uli-challenge"
+updates: "December 12, 2021: SORA Relief is now part of Pantry Govern"
 ---

 We made it to the Top 5 of AWS Hackdays and will pitch SORA Relief.